Grails with java: Learn Basics of Grails Domain Constraints

 }

-In the Employee domain class, validation constraints are defined in Groovy on Grails. groovy constraints are defined within the block containing all the required validation configurations for this domain class.
+In the Employee domain class, validation constraints are expressed in Groovy on Grails.
+These constraints are defined within a block containing all the required validation configurations for the domain class.

-the blank constraint is to specify the member variable in the domain can be null or not
+• blank: Specifies whether the member variable in the domain can be null or not.
+Usage: name(blank: true/false).